dmuth/google-go-monte-carlo/README.md

 	saved another 1 million writes to a channel: 4.3 seconds
 - Modified intNChannel() to return arrays of 2 random numbers instead of a random number at a time, saved yet another 1 million channel writes: 2.5 seconds
+- Modified intNChannel() to return arrays of array in a single message.
+	When done in chunks of 10000 this is only 100 channel writes, saving 999,900 writes: 1.6 seconds